Proclamation of accession of Charles III: Gibraltar

-The proclamation in Gibraltar took place at The Convent at midday on 11 September.
-It was read out by Governor David Steel, who was joined by the political, civic and religious leaders of the territory.
+The proclamation in Gibraltar took place at The Convent at 12:00 noon on 11 September.
+It was read by Governor David Steel, who was joined by the political, civic, and religious leaders of the territory.
 A 21-gun salute was fired after the ceremony by the Royal Gibraltar Regiment from Devil's Gap Battery.

 Whereas it has pleased Almighty God to call to His Mercy our late Sovereign Lady Queen Elizabeth the Second of Blessed and Glorious Memory, by whose Decease the Crown is solely and rightfully come to The Prince Charles Philip Arthur George:

 I, David George Steel, Governor and Commander-in-Chief of Gibraltar do now hereby with one voice and Consent of Tongue and Heart publish and proclaim that The Prince Charles Phillip Arthur George is now, by the Death of our late Sovereign of Happy Memory, become our only lawful and rightful Liege Lord Charles the Third, by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of His other Realms and Territories, King, Head of the Commonwealth, Defender of the Faith, to whom we do acknowledge all Faith and Obedience and humble Affection; beseeching God, by whom Kings and Queens do reign to bless His Majesty with long and happy Years to reign over us.

 Given at Gibraltar this 11th Day of September in the year of our Lord 2022.